 Yes, you read the title correctly.
 This was the first Bond film where the fans were left scratching their heads about the kind of timepiece the main character wore.
 Honestly, we’re not even sure if he had one, to begin with.
 Some say that he wore the same Gruen Precision as he did in Dr. No, but there were no true standout moments.

 6. On Her Majesty’s Secret Service – Rolex Chronograph Reference 6238

 Connery took a back seat for this one as Australia’s George Lazenby portrays the infamous MI6 agent.
 Little did we know it would be his first and only appearance.
 Regardless, Lazenby’s Bond wore three different Rolex Submariners.
 First was the reference 5513 on a bracelet of iconic Oyster Steel.
-Then a Submariner ref.
+Followed by a Submariner ref.
 6358 and then a Chronograph ref.
 6238.

 7. Diamonds Are Forever – No Watch Visible